Job Settings give you the ability to set up and configure your Job Numbering sequence, Job Custom Fields, Job Statuses, and Job Categories.

 Tradify gives you the ability to amend your Job numbers at will.
 Changes made to the Job Number and Job Number Prefix will take immediate effect and will apply to the following Job created.

-Important Note: Job numbers cannot be changed historically on existing Jobs, nor can they be used more than once (unless the prefix is different).
+Important Note: Job numbers cannot be changed historically on existing Jobs, nor can they be used more than once.

 To change your Job numbering sequence, head over to Settings, click on Jobs, then use the fields provided to change the Job Number and Job Number Prefix.
 Once you've made the relevant changes, click "Save" to finalise.